ElementalWarrior/GGJ2017/README.md

 Submission for Global Game Jam 2017

-Game to cancel our bad notes in a symphony.
+You the composer must cancel out bad notes in a symphony.
 Built on Unity, supported gamepads.
 3 day project from a team of three

 https://globalgamejam.org/2017/games/composer